nvms/prsm/packages/mesh/README.md

 1. Tracks which connections are present in the room
 2. Emits presence events when connections join or leave
-3. Refreshes presence TTL when connections send pong responses
+3. Refreshes each connection's presence TTL automatically as long as it remains connected and responding to pings
 4. Cleans up presence when connections disconnect

 ### Getting presence information (server-side)